h-v-smacker/canned_food/README.md

 The mason jars with canned food can be put into vessel storage shelves.
 Or put on display just like the glass vessels can, and destroyed by hand (retreiving the item).

-For some of the varieties, this operation isn't just interior decoration.
+For some of the varieties this operation isn't just interior decoration.
 A number of foods will turn into a "better" variety if left in a dark (10 or less light level) place on wooden shelves.
 For example, canned tomatoes will become marinated tomatoes.
-This operations rewards the player with twice the nutritional amount compared to the regular version, and the resulting products are marked by a red&white checkered paper cover over the lid.
+This operation rewards the player with twice the nutritional amount compared to the regular version, and the resulting products are marked by a red&white checkered paper cover over the lid.